Therval/Dashboard-Project---Karlsruhe-Strasbourg/README.md

 ## TODO

-- Create a general presentation of the project with the subject, needed Python librairies and so on..
+- Create a general presentation of the project with the subject, needed Python librairies and so on.